tenstorrent/tt-metal/tech_reports/matrix_engine/matrix_engine.md

 Math Fidelity specifies the number of times an operation is run to consume the full precision of the inputs.
 Math Fidelity has 4 values: LoFi, HiFi2, HiFi3, HiFi4.

 LoFi -> SrcA register: uses 1 hidden bit + 4 most significant bits of the mantissa (MSB of the mantissa), SrcB register: uses 1 hidden bit + 6 MSB of the mantissa \
-HiFi2 -> SrcA register: uses next 5 bits of LSBs of the mantissa, SrcB register: uses 1 hidden bit + 6 MSB of the mantissa \
+HiFi2 -> SrcA register: uses 1 hidden bit + next 4 bits of LSBs of the mantissa, SrcB register: uses 1 hidden bit + 6 MSB of the mantissa \
-HiFi3 -> SrcA register: uses 1 hidden bit + 4 most significant bits of the mantissa, SrcB register: Uses the remaining LSB of the mantissa \
+HiFi3 -> SrcA register: uses 1 hidden bit + 4 MSB of the mantissa, SrcB register: Uses 1 hidden bit + next 6 LSB of the mantissa \
-HiFi4 -> SrcA register: uses next 5 bits of LSBs of the mantissa, SrcB register: Uses the remaining LSB of the mantissa
+HiFi4 -> SrcA register: uses 1 hidden bit + next 4 bits of LSBs of the mantissa, SrcB register: Uses 1 hidden bit + next 6 LSB of the mantissa

 ### Math Approx Mode